Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ---

+## Common Misinterpretations

+**“AWO is software.”**
+Not exactly.
+AWO is a **method specification** — a governance protocol for how AI-assisted research must be documented, attested, and verified.
+The included code only demonstrates the method; the method itself is procedural, not executable.

+**“CRI-CORE and AWO are the same.”**
+No. AWO defines *the rules*; CRI-CORE executes and enforces them at runtime.
+AWO is the **constitution**, CRI is the **runtime judiciary**.

+**“AWO requires institutional approval.”**
+False.
+AWO establishes legitimacy through **reproducibility, falsifiability, and cryptographic attestation**, not reputation.

+**“AWO is too heavy for individuals.”**
+Incorrect.
+It scales down cleanly — a single researcher can run AWO manually with logs, manifests, and checksums,
+and scale up later to CRI-CORE automation without changing the underlying governance model.

+---

 ## Version Boundary

 **AWO v1.2.1 (Documentation and Accessibility Update)** marks the finalization of the AWO methodology under Waveframe Labs governance.